jgleeson/PublicHouse/Analysis.md

 A couple of patterns stand out here.
 First, there is a lot of variation in both the level of dwellings per person and the rate of growth over time.
-Second, in many countries there is a flattening of the curve in roughtly the second half of the period (since 2000), Spain and Ireland being quite extreme examples.
+Second, in many countries there is a flattening of the curve in roughly the second half of the period (since 2000), Spain and Ireland being quite extreme examples.
 Third, East Asian and Southern European countries have generally seen bigger increases over time, while Anglophone countries haven’t seen much increase at all since 2000.